-- a.
-The possession of any apparatus or paraphernalia designed or intended for smoking, inhaling, or ingesting any illegal substance may result in a discipline intervention and recommendation for expulsion. - b.
-Consumption or possession of, or being under the influence of, or transferring any illegal or controlled substance including, but not limited to, narcotics, alcohol, unlawful drugs, or "look alike" drugs may result in a discipline intervention and recommendation for expulsion. - c.
-Buying or selling alcohol or drugs may result in a discipline intervention and recommendation for expulsion.
-Students who furnish and/or sell alcoholic beverages, unlawful drugs, controlled or "look alike" substances to other students or persons before, during or after school; before, during or after school sponsored events home or away, may receive a discipline intervention and recommendation for expulsion. - d.
-In each instance, appropriate police authorities may be notified.
-(See Board Policy...7:190) - 3.
-Bomb Threat- Participating in any bomb threat, or falsely reporting to another the presence of or intention to place a bomb, explosive, or incendiary device that would affect any school property, school activities, or school-related or sponsored functions, or any other functions which would have an adverse impact on the school environment. - 4.
+- any non-consensual physical contact towards a student by another student.
+Battery is actual physical contact.
+Anyone who encourages or directs another to commit an assault and/or battery may be subject to the same disciplinary action as is the person who commits the assault and/or battery. - 5.
+Bomb Threat- Participating in any bomb threat, or falsely reporting to another the presence of or intention to place a bomb, explosive, or incendiary device that would affect any school property, school activities, or school-related or sponsored functions, or any other functions which would have an adverse impact on the school environment. - 6.
 Bullying/Harassment/Intimidation (Please refer to Policy 7:180 for more information) Bullying, intimidation, and harassment diminish a student's ability to learn and a school's ability to educate.
+Preventing students from engaging in these disruptive behaviors is an important District goal.
 Bullying, intimidation, and harassment are not acceptable in any form and will not be tolerated at school or school-related activities.
-Students experiencing the above should report the incident to a teacher, counselor, dean, or other staff member immediately. - 5.
-Bus Misconduct Students are expected to maintain appropriate behavior while on a bus and at the bus stop.
-(See Board Policy...7:220) - 6.
-Computer/Telecommunications Violation - Any use prohibited by the Acceptable Use Policy (Please refer to policy 9:101) - 7.
-Displays of Affection Shows of affection are quite common and acceptable to a certain point.
+The School District will protect students against retaliation for reporting incidents of bullying, intimidation, or harassment, and will take disciplinary action against any student who participates in such conduct. - 8.
+Computer/Telecommunications Violation- Any use prohibited by the Acceptable Use Policy (Please refer to policy 9:101) - 9.
+Displays of Affection- Shows of affection are quite common and acceptable to a certain point.
 Students are expected to conduct themselves with taste and respect for themselves and others in these relationships.
-Public demonstrations of kissing, embracing, and intimate contact are embarrassing to others and show little respect for the reputation of the partner involved.
+Public demonstrations of kissing, embracing, and intimate contact are - embarrassing to others and show little respect for the reputation of the partner involved.